pnp/sp-dev-fx-webparts/samples/react-multilist-grid/README.md

 Clicking the Update Lists button on the configuration panel will open the List Definitions panel:
 ![ListDefinitions panel](./src/images/ListDefinitions.PNG)
-Here you configure which lists the webpart should display in the grid.
-When adding a list the webpart automatically assigns a guid for internal use.
+Here you configure which lists the web part should display in the grid.
+When adding a list the web part automatically assigns a guid for internal use.
 In the &#39;SiteUrl&#39; you must enter the url of the site collection that contains the list.
 In the &#39;List Definition Title&#39; field enter a user friendly title for this list.
 The text you enter here will be shown on the grid for all items that came from this list in the &#39;List Title&#39; column (provided you have created a &#39;List Title&#39; column.

 When you tab to the  &#39;Web Containing List&#39; field, you can use the search icon: